Photsawat-kkps/AI-Powered-Running-Score-Tracking-by-Google/README.md

 ---

-## 5) Improvement : If you want to improve parser logic
+## 5) Future Improvement : If you want to improve parser logic
 1. Improve detecting "Distance" --> can improve at block **"Smart parsers"**
 2. Improve detecting "Duration" --> can improve at block **"Smart parsers"**
 3. Improve detecting "Date" --> can improve at block **Smart Date Parser (returns M/D/YYYY)"**